pendle-finance/documentation/docs/Developers/Integration/PTAsCollateral.md

 ### 1. Smart contract vulnerability in Pendle contracts:
   * If Pendle contracts malfunctions or gets exploited, PT could lose value significantly in a short duration, leading to bad debt for the money market protocol.
   * Assessment:
     * Pendle V2 contracts have been audited by 6 auditors, with 3 of the top 4 C4 auditors.
-[Links to audit reports](https://github.com/pendle-finance/pendle-core-v2-public/tree/main/audits)
+Find the audit reports [here](https://github.com/pendle-finance/pendle-core-v2-public/tree/main/audits).
     * Pendle V2 contract system's components (SY, YT-PT, Market, vePENDLE) are decoupled from each other, only interacting with the other components via interfaces, decreasing the chance for bugs due to complexity and interwoven logic.
     * Lindy-ness: There have been no incidents so far in Pendle contracts since June 2021
       * Pendle V2 contracts have been live since November 2022 (peak TVL of $93M)